HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Success Story: A medium-sized UK electronics retailer with limited technical resources implemented a phased recommendation strategy starting with simple product associations.
 They began by manually identifying their top 50 products and creating basic “frequently bought together” displays.
 This alone increased their average order value by 14%.
 As they collected more data, they gradually implemented more sophisticated recommendation types, eventually building a fully personalised system that now drives 28% of their total revenue.

-The technical infrastructure required for recommendations varies significantly based on the approach.
+The technical setup needed varies a lot by approach.
 Here’s an overview of the technical requirements for different recommendation types:

 Recommendation TypeData RequirementsProcessing NeedsImplementation Complexity